7 Amazon Coffee Table Books Our Editors Love — And They're All On Sale

 If you gave me a million dollars, there’s a good chance I’d blow about 40% of it on coffee table books from Amazon.
 Yes, I love them that much.
 But considering how expensive they can be, it's often a hard purchase to justify.
-Fortunately, Prime Day is here — for a good time, not a long time (we only have one day left to shop!) — so you best believe I’m getting my hands on as many of these essential Amazon coffee table buys as possible.
+Fortunately, a lot are on offer on Amazon right now — so you best believe I’m getting my hands on as many of these essential Amazon coffee table buys as possible.

 But where to begin?
 Fashion?
 Design?
 Cars?
 Cooking?
 Coffee table books say a lot about a person (or at least a well-curated, well-traveled version of them), so it pays to be discerning.
 I’m hunting for cool, captivating titles that interesting people love to flip through.
 So, I asked my team of editors here at Livingetc: 'what’s on your wishlist?'